-- People who are blind or have low vision may need servers to read menus, assist with selfserve items, or provide directions to seating or restrooms. - People who are deaf or hard of hearing may need to exchange notes or use other methods to communicate and get information about menu items. - People who use service animals or have disabilities that affect strength, dexterity, or mobility may need assistance carrying trays or other self-serve items. - Post signs offering assistance in self-serve areas.
+- People who are blind or have low vision may need servers to read menus, assist with self- serve items, or provide directions to seating or restrooms. - People who are deaf or hard of hearing may need to exchange notes or use other methods to communicate and get information about menu items. - or have disabilities that affect - People who use service animals or have disabilities that affect strength, dexterity, or mobility may need assistance carrying trays or other self-serve items. - Post signs offering assistance in self-serve areas.